alephnode/alephnode/src/pages/13-jiggy-jest-jenkins/index.md

 Looks like we're in good shape.
 Time to focus our attention toward the CI/CD layer.

 ### Hooking Into a Build Process

-There are several options in the market for implementing a CI/CD pipeline, and they've edged closer to feature parity over the years.
-Among the options include:

-- CircleCI
-- Travis
-- Buddy (?)

-Although I'd probably select CircleCI if it were my project to own, none dominate the market like Jenkins<link>.
-Since it's a technology the average developer will undoubtedly run into at work, it thus deserves a good understanding.

 The downside of Jenkins is that it's not a hosted service.
 Rather, users are expected to install and host the application on their own hardware.
 Since I've already committed to learning more about Jenkins, the next step is getting my infrastructure established in the cloud.